swlaschin/fsharpforfunandprofit.gitbook/series/a-functional-approach-to-authorization.md

 Interestingly, both approaches tend to produce a cleaner, more modular design as a side effect, which is why I like them!

+* [A functional approach to authorization](../posts/capability-based-security.md).
+Capability based security and more.
+* [Constraining capabilities based on identity and role](../posts/capability-based-security-2.md).
+A functional approach to authorization, part 2.
+* [Using types as access tokens](../posts/capability-based-security-3.md).
+A functional approach to authorization, part 3.